drodmay1/JSON_and_NLP/README.md

 **Songs in this project**

-Hello
+- Hello

-Hey Jude
+- Hey Jude

-Love Story
+- Love Story

-Bohemian Rhapsoy
+- ohemian Rhapsoy

 **Tools and Libraries**